 Navigate to Compute -> Images using the second level navigation tabs

-To complete this lab, you need to download the latest Cirros Cloud test image from the link below.
+To complete this lab, you need to download a Cirros cloud test image from the link below.
 Save it to a good location locally to be used later in the lab.

 Click Create Image on the right hand side of the screen

-Enter Cirros Cloud Image cirros/cubswin:) for Image Description
+Enter Cirros Cloud Image (cirros/gocubsgo) for Image Description

 Leave Kernel and Ramdisk alone.
 No need to select them for this lab